-Tatia Adams Fox, Founder and President of The New School of Etiquette based in South Orange, NJ has worked in marketing and entertainment for over 18 years.
+Tatia Adams Fox, Founder and President of The New School of Etiquette based in South Orange, NJ has worked in marketing and entertainment for over 20 years.
 She knows first hand the importance of making a great first impression.
 Over the years working with upcoming, Platinum and Grammy Award winning artists, it became clear to her that proper etiquette and social decorum were not innate, but learned skills.

 Previously Senior Vice President of Marketing for Warner Music/ADA, Fox has led a successful career in marketing, advertising, affiliate sales, brand management, print and T.V., holding various positions at fortune 500 companies, including: Universal Music Group, Motown Records, Warner Music Group, Rodale Press, Inc. and MTV Networks.

 A graduate of Social Mandigo Etiquette School in Savannah, GA as a young adult, Fox has always had an appreciation and respect for proper etiquette and understood the importance of treating people the way you want to be treated.
 She was taught at an early age that “education is power, but possessing manners opens doors.”

 She holds a Master’s degree in Integrated Marketing from Roosevelt University, and dual Bachelor’s degrees in Journalism and Mass Communications and Business Administration from Savannah State University.

-With over 18 years of integrated marketing and branding and experience, and a strong passion for mentoring children and young adults, she founded The New School of Etiquette in 2011.
+With over 20 years of integrated marketing and branding and experience, and a strong passion for mentoring children and young adults, she founded The New School of Etiquette in 2011.
 She is a Certified Corporate Etiquette and International Protocol Consultant and graduate of The Protocol School of Washington, the only accredited protocol and etiquette school of it’s kind.
 She is a 2014 graduate of Harvard’s Leadership and Management Continuing Education program.

-The New School of Etiquette offers weekly and monthly classes in Atlanta, GA, South Orange and Englewood Cliffs, NJ.
-She travels the country conducting seminars, lectures and workshops for organizations and businesses.
+She and her dedicated team travel the country conducting seminars, lectures and workshops for organizations, corporations and businesses.
 Her unwavering commitment and drive to provide a fun and effective alternative to “stuffy” etiquette programs continues to fuel her passion for educating impressionable young minds.